stinefm/relsad/docs/source/background/Components/cb.rst

 Intelligent switch
 ..................

 In RELSAD, intelligent switches are implemented to make the system more automated.
 The intelligent switch objects can be placed on disconnectors in the system and by that be used to automatically control the disconnectors.
-An intelligent switch can receive commands about the switch position from a controller and automatically open/close the switch.h.
+An intelligent switch can receive commands about the switch position from a controller and automatically open/close the switch.